-The best approach to security is to take preventative measures to stop an attack before it happens.
+When understanding 4 of the most common security threats and how to address them, it becomes evident that the best approach to security is to take preventative measures to stop an attack before it happens.
 That means having a comprehensive cybersecurity plan in place.
 Here are the core components to consider when building your cybersecurity plan:

 Cybersecurity for your entire ecosystem

 Ransomware traditionally makes its way onto a computer or network through web or email.
 Once in the network, it can affect multiple endpoints, including your data center.
 A comprehensive cybersecurity strategy must be effective in preventing viruses from entering the server, as well as protecting from the inside out in the event that malware is downloaded.

 Think of all the connected devices you have in your environment, from each work computer to every employee smartphone.
 Among those devices, email and web browsers become potential gateways for malware to enter your network.
 Here is where your front-line security needs to be effective.

 Email providers, such as Google and Microsoft, build security policies into their products to detect and prevent the entrance of malware.
 Unfortunately, as malware attacks evolve, these policies are not always sophisticated enough to stop an attack.

 To effectively protect your email network from modern cyber-attacks, your business needs a comprehensive set of cybersecurity tools, designed to detect, prevent, and remediate attacks.

 One of the most common sources of malicious software, commonly known as "malvertising," looks like a normal advertisement, but can carry and install malware onto your device with the click of a button.